-1.8 Databases
+1.9 Databases

 Below the Model level, peewee uses an abstraction for representing the database.
 The Database is responsible for establishing and closing connections, making queries, and gathering information from the database.

-The Database in turn uses another abstraction called an BaseAdapter, which is backend-specific and encapsulates functionality specific to a given db driver.
-Since there is some difference in column types across database engines, this information also resides in the adapter.
-The adapter is responsible for smoothing out the quirks of each database driver to provide a consistent interface, for example sqlite uses the question-mark "?" character for parameter interpolation, while all the other backends use "%s".
+The Database encapsulates functionality specific to a given db driver.
+For example difference in column types across database engines, or support for certain features like sequences.
+The database is responsible for smoothing out the quirks of each backend driver to provide a consistent interface.